gunawanasch/bmi_flutter/README.md

-# bmi_flutter

-A new Flutter project.
+A flutter project to calculate BMI

 ## Getting Started